Marriage Proposal Ideas that are ACTUALLY Unique

 Welcome to HowHeAsked.com – the world’s leading proposal site!
 We’d love to help you find unique marriage proposal ideas and this post is just the start.
-We have a proposal idea finder and place to find photographers and other vendors to help, plus we have an engagement ring finder.
-Now onto the ideas…
+Before you read all the ideas below, here are a few other things our site has to offer:

 Finding creative marriage proposal ideas is tough and a truly great marriage proposal can be very hard to think of.
 You want to be original.
 You don’t want to over do it.
 You want her to say yes (and cry a lot).

 You also want to make sure your proposal is very unique to your relationship.
 All that being said, we put together a lengthy list of actually unique marriage proposal ideas – from artsy to outdoorsy ideas, and elaborate to simple ones too.